-Worm compost is very rich and can be used as a mulch on soil or mixed into the soil when putting in new plants.
+Worm compost is very rich and can be used as a mulch on soil or mixed into the soil when putting in new plants or sowing seeds.
 For containers it’s good for topping up the compost in pot-grown plants or mixing into potting compost.

 The nutrient rich liquid produced by the wormery makes good plant food when diluted with 10 parts of water.
 The amount produced depends entirely on the type of foods being composted, and it may take months for any liquid to be produced.

 For a good book on worm composting see *Composting with Worms: Why Waste Your Waste

 *Please note: the links above (marked *) are affiliate links meaning, at no additional cost to you, turning2green will earn a small commission if you click through and make a purchase.
 We only link to products we think are worthwhile, and hope you find the information we provide useful.
 Many thanks for your support.